Cocoom/Cocoom.github.io/docs/guide/msteams-app/first-connection.md

 ## Choose your subscriptions

-Your subscriptions are the Cocoom thematic threads that you wish to follow more closely.
+Your subscriptions are the Cocoom thematic channels that you wish to follow more closely.

 When you select a feed from this list, all the publications it contains are in your selection:
 **"knowledge base" tab > my selection**